-Various EXP classes, such as Movement and Exercise for Musicians, are held in the Hollis Center Dance Studio.
+Various Music Experience classes, such as Movement and Exercise for Musicians, are held in the Hollis Center Dance Studio.

 Multimedia Laboratory and Music Studio

-Music Technology and Digital Arts classes are held in the Davis Multimedia Lab (Flagler Hall) and the Presser Hall computer lab.
+Digital Arts classes for the music technology minor are held in the Davis Multimedia Lab (Flagler Hall) and the Presser Hall computer lab.
 The Multimedia Lab is available for lab work when it is not in use by classes.